alloftheselights/Privacy-Policy/Privacy-Policy.md

 ### Non-Personal Information

-We collect non-personal information like device IDs, country of access, etc., to provide a better gaming experience.
+We do not collect non-personal information like device IDs, country of access, etc...

 ### Google Play Games Services